Crayon shakes up rhipe leadership team

-Melbourne based distributor rhipe has new leadership today following the departure of Mark McLellan
+Melbourne based distributor rhipe has new leadership today following the departure of Mark McLellan.

-McLellan, who served as chief financial and chief operations officer has left the company, making way for Crayon’s head of APAC Rhonda Robati, who will assume leadership responsibilities at the licencing and cloud specalist.
+McLellan, who served as chief financial and chief operations officer has left the company, making way for Crayon’s head of APAC Rhonda Robati, who will assume leadership responsibilities at the licencing and cloud specialist.

 Crayon acquired rhipe in October last year after shareholder approval.
-In November, long-time CEO Domonic Hanolan stepped down, leaving McLellan in charge.
+In November, long-time CEO Dominic O'Hanlon stepped down, leaving McLellan in charge.
 Crayon said he will continue with the company during the transition to support the integration of the two companies.

-“Mark has made an incredible impact on rhipe with his approachable leadership style and focus on achieving great outcomes,” said Crayon CEO Melissa Mulholland.
+“Mark has made an incredible impact on rhipe with his approachable leadership style and focus on achieving great outcomes,” Crayon CEO Melissa Mulholland said.

 “We appreciate his significant contribution and wish him every success for the future.”